Docker Registry storage driverEstimated reading time: 2 minutes

 - filesystem: A local storage driver configured to use a directory tree in the local filesystem.

-- s3: A driver storing objects in an Amazon Simple Storage Solution (S3) bucket.
+- s3: A driver storing objects in an Amazon Simple Storage Service (S3) bucket.

 - azure: A driver storing objects in Microsoft Azure Blob Storage.